AussieSeaweed/gameservice/README.md

 GameService
 ===========

-GameService provides a general framework for board games and implements Tic Tac Toe and No Limit Texas Hold'em Poker games.
+GameService is a Python library that provides a general framework for board games and implements Tic Tac Toe and No Limit Texas Hold'em Poker games.

 Installation